Re-Volt-America/RVA/README.md

 ## Thanks to
 ### Developers
 * [Marco Roth](https://github.com/marcoroth).
 For helping with the *esbuild* migration and solving some HAML issues.
+* [Nicolás Duque](https://github.com/nickskyline).
+For testing the installation instructions on Linux platforms, beta-testing the site on its early stages, and helping with i18n.

 ### Sponsors
 * [Gabriel Carnielli](https://github.com/RVGforce).